jamesgleave/JG_Mask_RCNN_Blueprint/README.md

 The repository contains:
   - All files contained in the [parent repository](https://github.com/matterport/Mask_RCNN)
   - An added "CoinCounter" class, which counts the total value of coins in a photo
-  - A "Blueprint" directory, which contains a blackbox blueprint_class, a blackbox blueprint_inspect_model and a blackbox           blueprint_inspect_data .py file.
+  - A "Blueprint" directory, which contains a blackbox blueprint_class and a blackbox blueprint_inspect_data .py file.

 # About the blueprint